subspace/protocol-specs/docs/decex/interfaces.md

 ### unlock_funds

-`unlock_funds(operator_id, nominator_id)`
+`unlock_funds(nominator, operator_id)`

 To complete an initiated withdrawal, the nominator has to submit an unlock extrinsic after the locking period has passed.
 If a withdrawal has passed the `StakeWithdrawalLockingPeriod`, the funds are unlocked in the nominator’s account in `pallet_balances`.

-### unlock_operator
+### unlock_nominator

-`unlock_operator(operator_id, nominator_id)`
+`unlock_nominator(nominator, operator_id)`

-To complete an initiated deregistration of an operator, they need to submit an unlock extrinsic after the locking period has passed.
-This withdraws all the stake and fees to all nominators according to their shares.
+Unlocks the nominator funds under a given deregistered operator.
+A nominator can initiate their unlock given operator is already deregistered, by submitting an unlock extrinsic after the locking period has passed.
+This withdraws all the stake and fees to the nominator according to their shares.
 If a withdrawal has passed the `StakeWithdrawalLockingPeriod`, the funds are unlocked in the operator’s and nominators’ accounts in `pallet_balances`.

 ### update_domain_operator_allow_list